assadawutz/navy_encrypt_mobile/README.md

 ## Configuration and secrets

 1. Copy `.env.example` to `.env` and replace each value with production-ready secrets.
-The file is loaded at runtime and also used by the Android Gradle scripts when local environment variables are unavailable.
+This file is consumed only by the Android and CI build scripts and **must never** be bundled with the Flutter application.
+Keep it out of version control and avoid referencing it from `pubspec.yaml` assets.
 2. Provide a signing keystore when creating release builds:
    - **CI** – Add `ANDROID_KEYSTORE_BASE64`, `ANDROID_KEYSTORE_PASSWORD`,
      `ANDROID_KEY_ALIAS`, and `ANDROID_KEY_PASSWORD` secrets.
 The workflow